govau/service-manual/content/standard/9-make-it-accessible/how.md

 - the plan to meet accessibility requirements in the design of the product, for example how it will meet [WCAG 2.0 AA](https://www.w3.org/WAI/intro/wcag)
 - what digital assistance might be needed to support users; for example web chat, telephone assistance, face-to-face, clear instructions, checklists, and so on.

+### [2]In Alpha stage

-During the Alpha stage, you should be able to show:
+During the [Alpha stage](/service-design-delivery-process/alpha-stage/), you should be able to show:
 - your prototypes can accommodate users from different backgrounds and users with disability
 - any accessibility issues and barriers that might need addressing in the Beta stage
 - you have access to facilities to perform testing on various devices or platforms, for example a plan for testing.

+### [2]In Beta stage

-During the Beta stage you will be developing your service and you must ensure accessibility requirements and needs of all your users are being met.
+During the [Beta stage](/service-design-delivery-process/beta-stage/) you will be developing your service and you must ensure accessibility requirements and needs of all your users are being met.

 You will need to show: